josefs/meta-paper/paper.md

 `fromFunction` takes an index function and an extent and constructs a Pull array.

-In figure \ref{comparison} is a comparison between the implementation of a function in repa and meta-repa.
+In figure \ref{fig:comparison} is a comparison between the implementation of a function in repa and meta-repa.
 The fucntion `step` is a part in calculating the Mandelbrot set.
 It calculates
 $z_{i+1} = z_i + c$ for a given complex plane, where $c$ comes from the